North Willoughby

 North Willoughby was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 North Willoughby has a high level of cultural diversity, with 37.1% of its population born overseas and 33.9% speaking a language other than English at home.
-Christianity is the predominant religion in North Willoughby, accounting for 53.1% of the population.
-While Judaism represents only 1.0%, this is similar to the regional average of Greater Sydney.
+The predominant religion in North Willoughby is Christianity, making up 53.1% of the population.
+Judaism is overrepresented compared to Greater Sydney, comprising 1.0% of North Willoughby's population versus 0.8%.

 Frequently Asked Questions - Diversity